richardbarran/django-photologue/docs/essentials/contributing.rst

 `"GitHub Flow" blog post <http://scottchacon.com/2011/08/31/github-flow.html>`_.

 * The "more or less" is because we don't do immediate releases.
-* One very important point for people unused to contributing to open source projects is: your pull request might well be rejected at first, but that's not the end; view a pull request as the start of a conversation, with the goal of improving your code, so that it is of the best possible quality when it gets merged into Photologue.

 Coding style
 ------------